 Oklahoma native and country superstar Toby Keith has a chain of venues that are part country music nightclub, part restaurant and part bar, so you can have a steak or some ribs and stay to dance to live country music.
 You’ll find Oklahoma City’s version in the lower Bricktown Entertainment District area, the Tulsa incarnation inside the Hard Rock Hotel & Casino and inside the WinStar World Casino in Thackerville.

-The festival is held the first weekend in November at the Lodge at Sequoyah State Park near Wagoner.
+Western Swing Weekend is held the first weekend in November at the Lodge at Sequoyah State Park near Wagoner.
 This one’s a good chance to catch the flavor of pioneers such as Bob Wills while enjoying a great state park with good accommodations on the shores of Fort Gibson Lake.